lcrocker/ojpoker/README.md

 - Completeness: Card-handling code covers things that others don't like jokers and foreign decks.
 Poker code handles more variants.
-The two initial languages (Dart and Rust) cover more application areas.
+The two initial languages (Dart and Rust) cover many application areas, and I plan to add more languages.
 - Correctness: Many libraries do not correctly handle things like lowball and badugi hands, or betting limits and procedures.
 Author is a long-time poker player and casino manager with extensive knowledge of the rules,